vsilaev/tascalate-concurrent/README.md

 }
 ```
 [DependentPromise](https://github.com/vsilaev/tascalate-concurrent/blob/master/src/main/java/net/tascalate/concurrent/DependentPromise.java) overloads methods like `thenApply` / `thenRun` / `thenAccept` / `thenCombine` etc with additional argument:
-- if method accepts no other [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html), like `thenApply` / `thenRun` / `thenAccept` etc, then it's a boolean flag `enlistOrigin` to specify whether or not original `Promise` should be enlisted for cancelation.
+- if method accepts no other [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html), like `thenApply` / `thenRun` / `thenAccept` etc, then it's a boolean flag `enlistOrigin` to specify whether or not the original `Promise` should be enlisted for the cancellation.
-- if method accepts other [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html), like `thenCombine` / `applyToEither` / `thenAcceptBoth` etc, then it's a set of [PromiseOrigin](https://github.com/vsilaev/tascalate-concurrent/blob/master/src/main/java/net/tascalate/concurrent/PromiseOrigin.java) enum values, that specifies whether or not original `Promise` and/or `CompletionStage` supplied as argument should be enlisted for cancelation along with resulting promise, for example:
+- if method accepts other [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html), like `thenCombine` / `applyToEither` / `thenAcceptBoth` etc, then it's a set of [PromiseOrigin](https://github.com/vsilaev/tascalate-concurrent/blob/master/src/main/java/net/tascalate/concurrent/PromiseOrigin.java) enum values, that specifies whether or not the original `Promise` and/or a `CompletionStage` supplied as argument should be enlisted for the cancellation along with the resulting promise, for example:

 ```java
 public Promise<DataStructure> loadData(String url) {